Call us: 10am – 6pm ET

 Imaging to a file on a network server

-3. Imaging to a RAW target file: when it comes to a severely damaged drive, this is the best option; the imaging engine uses the multi-pass system and its smart settings.
+3. Imaging to a RAW target file: when it comes to a severely damaged drive, this is the best option; the imaging engine uses the multipass system and its smart settings.

-Imaging to a file on target drive
+Imaging to a file on the target drive

-Imaging to a file on target drive
+Imaging to a file on the target drive.

-Imaging to a file on target drive
+Imaging to a file on the target drive.

 File-to-drive imaging

-TaskForce creates an identical copy of the original evidence drive from an image file (E01, RAW, AFF4), in a forensically sound manner.
+TaskForce 2 creates an identical copy of the original evidence drive from an image file (E01, RAW, AFF4), in a forensically sound manner.

 You can restore your source image file from anywhere: